Purgatory666/King_Knight_Algorithm/README.md

 # King and Knight Algorithm
 \
-There are only two pieces on the board; A King and A Knight, the program will determine if the king is able to capture the knight or not and if the knight is able to capture the king
+There are only two pieces on the board; A King and A Knight, the program will determine if the king is able to capture the knight and if the knight is able to capture the king